CHICAGO (AP) - Two of Chicago's key offseason acquisitions came through Wednesday night.

 "I think every win gives you more confidence," Havlat said.
 "We're were very happy to get the second goal.
 Tony Salmelainen made a great play and 'Smoke' was in the right place at the right time.

 "Then we controlled the game defensively, which was pretty good."

 After Smolinski scored, the Blackhawks held on and handed the Canadiens (3-1-2) their first regulation loss.
 Nikolai Khabibulin had 28 stops for Chicago.

-Chris Higgins, the Canadiens' leading scorer, recorded his fourth goal and David Aebischer made 21 saves for Montreal.
+Christopher Higgins, the Canadiens' leading scorer, recorded his fourth goal and David Aebischer made 21 saves for Montreal.